-You can develop your own varnish using our facilities, via our two equipments that meet your requirements.
+- You can develop your own varnish using our facilities, via our two equipment that meet your requirements.
 The two machines are:

-For these two equipments, we must respect minimum quantities of solutions in order to obtain a good homogeneity of the product.
+For these two equipment, we must respect minimum quantities of solutions in order to obtain a good homogeneity of the product.

 The characteristics of these 2 devices are different

 |Maximum capacity per batch||2000 L||2500 L|

 |Minimum capacity||1000 L||850 L|

 This equipment produces 393 T of solution year-round.

 These two devices are either thermally insulated for DISOL1 (heating by circulating oil inside a spiral surrounding the tank) and by circulating hot water for the DISOL2.